 The lesson is this: forget the ISP email account and instead sign up a for a free web-based email account.

 You can use Microsoft or Gmail or Yahoo.
 Others are available.
-Naturally you’re expected to tolerate irritating contextual adverts and the ad network probably spies on you, but what the hell do you want for free?
+Naturally you’re expected to tolerate irritating contextual adverts and the ad network probably spies on you, but what do you expect for free?

 Don’t Build Your Business Around ANY “Free” Email Address

-If you’re using an email address with which to do business, avoid the free ones.
+If you’re using an email address with which to do business, avoid the free ones entirely.

 People plaster BT, TalkTalk and Virgin Media email addresses all over their work vehicles, business cards, uniforms and everything else.

-Why on earth would you want to use [email protected]alk.com as a marketing come-on?
+The question is, why on earth would you want to use email@example.com as a marketing come-on?
 It’s amateurish.

 Also, assuming you did get a free Gmail/Microsoft/whatever account, don’t go publicly advertising that as your business contact address either.

 What you want is a “top level domain” business email address to take the professional image up several notches.
 And they’re not all that expensive.